ubc-library-rc/RegEx_in_R/content/when_to_use.md

 ## forcing fruit.counts from a character to numeric makes R replace the non number characters with missing values, NA.
 View(fruits.df)

-## now that we have a missing value, let's deal with it
+## now that we have a missing value, let's deal with it by replacing the NA with the word "missing".
 fruits.df$fruit.counts = str_replace_na(fruits.df$fruit.counts, "missing")
 View(fruits.df)
 ```